-Figure 6.
-A digital twin can become a product in itself that a company may create and sell to a customer.
+Figure 7.
+A digital twin can become a product itself as a company may create and sell it to a customer.
 It will be up to the customer to instantiate the Digital Twin to serve in the intended environment.
-In this picture the idea of a digital twin acquired by a third party that can be used in the manufacturing process.
-Rather than buying a robot a company will be able to buy a digital twin of a robot with the capability of instantiating it to match existing robots in a specific environment to take care of specific tasks.
-Image credit: Siemens If we stretch this idea of a Digital Twin as a "product" able to deliver value to the customer, we can foresee an evolution (at stage 5 and beyond) where some companies will be creating and selling Digital Twins.
-These will operate as software applications that run on platforms smartphones. industrial such as platforms (like Mindsphere), Government public platforms, and coming soon (end of this decade), a communication platform like 6G.
+This scenario portrays the idea of a digital twin, acquired by a third party, being used in the manufacturing process.
+Rather than buying a robot, a company will be able to buy the digital twin of a robot with the capability of instantiating it to match existing robots in a specific environment to take care of specific tasks.
+Image credit: Siemens

+If we stretch the idea of a Digital Twin as a "product" able to deliver value to the customer, we can foresee an evolution (at stage 5 and beyond) where some companies will be creating and selling Digital Twins.
+These will operate as software applications that run on platforms smartphones, industrial such as platforms (such as Mindsphere), Government public platforms, and coming soon (by the end of this decade), a communication platform like 6G.

-What would be the difference between a software package we use today and the Digital Twin kind?
+difference What would be the between a software package we use today and the Digital Twin kind?
 Well, the Digital Twin (to be faithful to its name), is a software package that mimics an entity.
-For example, you might have a company that offers a Digital Twin to mimic a person.
-You and I will buy that Digital Twin (possibly running it via our smartphones), and we will instantiate it to mimic our person for the traits we pre-select.
-In another potential scenario, after buying this "person's digital twin" from a company, I will instantiate it by opening my EHR to it-provide access to my wearables (to get the stream of physiological data that these harvest), connect it to my doctor, and provide its' identity in my EHR so that if someone ends up in the emergency room, any hospital can get in touch with it to share data.
+For example, you might have a company that offers a Digital Twin mimicking a person.
+You and I will buy that Digital Twin (possibly running it via our smartphones), and we will instantiate it to mimic our person for the traits we preselect.
+In another potential scenario, after buying this "person's digital twin" from a company, I will instantiate it by opening my EHR to it-providing access to my wearables (to get the stream of physiological data that these harvest), sharing it with my doctor, and providing its' identity in my EHR so that if I end up in an emergency room, any hospital can access to obtain and share data.

-In the manufacturing area we could buy a Digital Twin (a model of a manufacturing process, of a generic robot in an assembly line, of a warehouse, etc.) and instantiate it to the factory environment.
+In the manufacturing industry, we could buy a Digital Twin (a model of a manufacturing process, a generic robot in an assembly line, a warehouse, etc.), and instantiate it to the factory environment.
 The Digital Twin "model" will be expanded/refined to match the current physical entities and will acquire the "thread" (or historical record) of those entities.
 Furthermore, it will be connected to the physical entities to shadow them.
 From that moment on it becomes an instance of the digital twin acquired, and the real digital twin of the associated entities.